• Skip to primary navigation

 To make things easy to find, you’ll want to divide your recipes into categories.
 The best way to do this is to use dividers for each category.
 I’ve seen some good DIY dividers you can make using file folders or cardstock.
 Here’s a great tutorial created by Megan over at TheHomesIHaveMade.com.

 If you’re not the DIY type, you can buy inexpensive dividers but make sure they’re the right size.
-It turns out that using page protectors bumps the pages out by about half an inch.
-If you don’t buy dividers that are long enough they won’t stick out past the pages.
+Not so fun fact: using page protectors bumps the pages out by about half an inch.
+If you don’t buy dividers that are wide enough they won’t stick out past the pages.
 (I found this out the hard way.)

 My solution to this problem was to create my own dividers using the Avery Ultra Tabs.
 I found a polka dot set to match my polka dot binder, because how could I resist?
 I created a cover sheet for each recipe category using Canva.com and placed it inside one of the page protectors.
 Then I stuck a tab on the edge.
 You can also write the category name on the tab but I decided against that since I don’t have very many categories and my handwriting is the worst.